Bachelor of Arts in Music Roadmap

 Complementary Studies

-12 units of Complementary Studies are required of all candidates for the Bachelor of Arts degree in Music.
-These units must come from courses bearing a prefix other than MUS, and not cross-listed with MUS.
+Twelve units of Complementary Studies are required of all candidates for the Bachelor of Arts in Music.
+These units must come from courses bearing a prefix other than MUS and not cross-listed with MUS.
 Music majors will be offered several pathways toward completing this requirement, each of which is designed to facilitate graduation in a timely manner.
-Music majors may, with the approval of a MUS Program advisor, satisfy the Complementary Studies requirement by completing 12 units in a single foreign language of their choosing; 12 units from courses taken in a study abroad program; 12 units from courses taken as partial completion of a second major, minor, or certificate; or 12 units from courses in related disciplines.
-Related disciplines typically include: theater, dance, cinema, broadcast and electronic communications, creative writing, journalism, kinesiology, physical education, health education, holistic health, biology, elementary education, English, history, anthropology, business, and journalism.
+Music majors may, with the approval of a program advisor, satisfy the Complementary Studies requirement by completing 12 units in a single foreign language of their choosing; 12 units from courses taken in a study abroad program; 12 units from courses taken as partial completion of a second major, minor, or certificate; or 12 units from courses in related disciplines.
+Related disciplines typically include theater, dance, cinema, broadcast and electronic communications, creative writing, journalism, kinesiology, physical education, health education, holistic health, biology, elementary education, English, history, anthropology, business, and journalism.
 Up to 12 units of Complementary Studies may count toward the major for courses that are related to music, as determined by a major advisor.

 6